Get thicker, fuller hair with dermatologist developed treatments

 Topical Minoxidil

-The FDA-approved topical form of minoxidil is applied directly to your hair and scalp.
+The FDA-approved topical version of minoxidil is applied directly to the scalp.
 It comes in the form of:

-For best results, the liquid solution should be applied at a dosage of 1 milliliter (mL) twice daily for at least 12 months.
-With minoxidil foam, you’d use about half a capful of foam twice a day.
+For best results, up to 1 milliliter (mL) of the liquid solution should be applied to the affected area twice daily for at least 12 months.
+With minoxidil foam, you’d use about half a capful once a day.

-Minoxidil solution for women is available as a 2% liquid and a 5% liquid or foam.
+Minoxidil solution for women is available as a 2% liquid.
 The percentage tells you how much of the active ingredient (minoxidil) is in the formula.
 Whether minoxidil 2% versus 5% is better depends on the person, but both can be effective for hair loss in women.

 Oral Minoxidil